xdy/twodsix-foundryvtt/docs/docs.md

 * Choose the CEL difficulty list.
 * Select the setting to handle difficulties by changing the target number rather than adding/subtracting modifiers.
-* Use the skills and gear from the various 'ce light-something' compendiums (supplied by @marvin9257).
+* Use the skills, items, etc from the various 'ce light-something' compendiums (supplied by @marvin9257).
 * Change the initiative formula to just 2d6 (i.e. you need to add the Tactics skill yourself after rolling until I or someone else figures out how to do it automatically).
 * Set skills to not use any characteristic for modifiers.
 * Select CEL style autofire rules and make sure weapons have a single number for their 'Rate of Fire/Auto X' setting.